Travel Advice

 Mobile/Cell phone usage and the internet

-There are a wide variety of call and data plans available for visitors to Japan, and we are unable to recommend any one particular provider.
+A wide variety of call and data plans are available for visitors to Japan, and we are unable to recommend any one particular provider.
+What may be most ideal is dependent upon the length of your stay in Japan and the purposes for which you require it.

-Ultimately, most customers do not require a rental phone with a Japanese number.
-Even in the absence of a data or SIM plan, WiFi internet access is widely available.
-However, please verify with your provider that your phone will work in Japan and check associated charges before leaving for Japan.
-You can always be reached while on tour through your Tour Leader’s mobile phone, the number of which is provided prior to your tour.
+Before arrival, please verify with your provider that your phone will work while in the country and check associated charges before leaving for Japan.
+You can always be reached while on tour through your Walk Japan Tour Leader’s mobile phone, the number of which is provided prior to your tour.
+For customers on our Wayfarer Self-Guided tours, English-language, Japan-based emergency support is available, the number for which is provided in your Route Booklet.
 Please note, however, that in the Japanese countryside, mobile reception can be variable outside of village, town and city centres.

 A comprehensive guide to Internet access, WiFi and SIM cards can be found here.